hungryram/hungryram2021/content/blog/the-2-important-factors-in-real-estate-seo.md

 ## The importance of page speed

 Page speed is very important for your real estate website, or just any website.
 So why is speed so important?

 Speed is important because it tells Google how fast your website loads and if the user will get frustrated with waiting for a page to load.
 Speed also affects time on site, which means people may not stay on your real estate website as long if it takes forever to open.
-This increases your bounce rate, telling Google that you're website is slow, or not providing the information visitors want.
+This increases your bounce rate, telling Google that your website is slow, or not providing the information visitors want.

 For real estate websites, it's very hard to optimize your website for speed because so many factors are involved in real estate.
 Your website can be heavily bogged down by additional resources your site may need, like an IDX.